 As you know, when our ancestors were in the desert, they were far from perfect.
 The Torah relates many, many episodes where the Children of Israel complained and sinned.
 The Torah also lists their punishments – sometimes in graphic detail – and the number of Jews killed as a result.
 Yet, as bad as those sins were, they were confined to the specific time period of the 40 years in the desert.
 Hashem even forgave the horrible, unthinkable sin of the Golden Calf, where originally, Hashem said to Moshe; “Do not try to stop me when I unleash My wrath against them to destroy them” (Exodus 32:10) – yet, even that sin was forgiven – just 4 verses later; “G-d refrained from doing the evil that He planned for His people”.
 (32:14) Yes, many Jews were killed but as bad as it was, the punishment was focused and limited to only those directly involved.
 It did not extend beyond the time in the desert.

-It sounds like a James Bond movie.
-Really, that sin – which gave us the yearly Tisha B’av and all the destruction that came with it - should be called The Gossip of the Land of Israel.
+There was only one sin that was committed in the desert, whose punishment lasts until this very day; The Sin of the Spies.
+I have always felt that one reason we don’t take that sin so seriously is because of that name… it sounds like a James Bond movie.
+Really, that sin – which gave us the yearly Tisha B’av and all the destruction that came with it - should be called, The Gossip of the Land of Israel.
 That’s correct.
 We have been punished for the last 3,329 years because 10 people spoke poorly of Eretz Yisrael.

 Forgive us Hashem for speaking poorly of Your wonderful Land.

 Forgive us Hashem for thinking that You can only help us make a living in New York or Toronto but not in Netanya or Ashdod.